-The earlier you start the easier it is.

-- The more people you have filling roles, the more people you have in the audience. - You'll get better results if you don't ask generically...
+- The earlier you start requiring the easier it is to get all the roles filled. - The more people you have filling roles, the more people you have in the audience. - You'll get better results if you don't ask generically...
 "I need someone from your club..."
-Ask individuals: "Jim, would you be my Chief Timer?"
+Instead, ask individuals: "Jim, would you please be my Chief Timer?" - Remember that anyone competing can't be a chief judge, judge, timer, ballot counter, test speaker, sergeant at arms, etc.